-I am currently a postdoctoral research associate at the Oxford Robotics Institute, University of Oxford working with Dr. Ioannis Havoutis.
+I am currently a Senior Research Associate at the Oxford Robotics Institute, University of Oxford working with Dr. Ioannis Havoutis.
 I work on efficient, robust formulations for trajectory optimisation and optimal control.
 A particular focus is to enable online replanning in multi-contact scenarios with high-dimensional systems such as quadrupeds and humanoid robots.
 My interests hereby are in parallelisation and machine learning to allow algorithms to scale to high-dimensional scenarios and real-world applications.

 I completed a BEng (Hns, 1st Class) in Mechanical Engineering with Management at The University of Edinburgh and The University of Texas at Austin and a MSc by Research in Robotics and Autonomous Systems with Distinction at The University of Edinburgh.
 I have also completed the Graduate Studies Programme at Singularity University in Silicon Valley.

 At the age of 14, I founded a service robotics research lab in collaboration with the world’s largest manufacturer of industrial robots to develop a kitchen robot, and raised a six digit figure in funding to enable high school students to research and participate in competitions internationally.